 Moving around, such as walking or frequently changing positions, may help women reduce labor pain perception.
 This may also enhance the labor progression, thus shortening the duration.
 You may also use birthing balls to encourage movement in labor.
 Sitting on the birthing ball allows swaying movements and muscle relaxations.
 This can help in the rotation and descent of the baby and reduce the labor time.

 Distractions may help reduce the perception of labor pain in most women.
 Various movements and activities, such as dancing, yoga, showering or bath, reading a book, or music, can distract you from perceiving the pain.
 You may also have a soothing atmosphere for delivery.
-Relaxation techniques, such as deep breathing and other mind-body techniques, such as biofeedback, can also be beneficial to ease labor pain.
+Relaxation techniques, such as deep breathing and other mind-body techniques, such as biofeedbackiXA technique that helps an individual learn and regulate their own bodily processes , can also be beneficial to ease labor pain.

 Massages help ease labor pain and can also reduce stress and anxiety.
 Touch and rhythmic stroking of the muscles could help you reduce pain perception.
 You may get professional prenatal massages or try self-massage on the abdomen, such as effleurage (8).

 Hydrotherapy is the immersion in warm water during any stage of labor.
 It helps relax and reduce the perception of pain.
-According to the American College of Obstetricians and Gynecologists (ACOG), hydrotherapy shortens labor and reduces spinal and epidural analgesia.
+According to the American College of Obstetricians and Gynecologists (ACOG), hydrotherapy shortens labor and reduces spinal and epidural analgesiaiXA procedure where local anesthetics are administered into the epidural space during surgery or childbirth .
 Hydrotherapy is not waterbirth.
 However, the results are inconclusive (9).